ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_UpdateRuleReader UpdateRuleReader is a Reader for the UpdateRule structure._
+_UpdateRuleReader UpdateRuleReader UpdateRuleReader UpdateRuleReader is a Reader
+for the UpdateRule structure._

 #### Properties